andydevs/blog/_drafts/2018-06-28-python-descriptors-what-are-they-and-why-theyre-cool.markdown

     birthday = Get('_birthday')
 ```

 What I just created up there is called a "descriptor".
+How does it work?

-To describe it, it'll take a bit of explaining.
-Get ready for a lot of double-underscore, behind-the-scenes python clockwork.
+Well, get ready for a lot of double-underscore, behind-the-scenes python clockwork.

-The first thing to explain is the `__dict__` property.
 Every object (and also classes) in python has a `__dict__` property.
 This property contains every member variable within the object.

 ```python
 class Get: